philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 Point 3 may seem silly.
 It's one of those "well if that hurts, don't do that" kind of things, but _it has bit me_.

+See Oleg's related comments on abusing logical variables for [lambda binders](https://okmij.org/ftp/Prolog/index.html#lambda-calc)

 # Metainterpreter
+An good tact is to try to build a metainterpreter.

+It is definitely going to be possible to build a lambda prolog metainterpreter in prolog.
+You can build an interpreter for any language in prolog with enough muscle grease, but the ultimate goal is to remove the interpreter.

+It actually isn't obvious how to write the interpreter correctly though.
+Nasty scoping issues.

+So, what we can do is take the inference rules for Harrop clause's out of [Miller and Nadathur](https://www.amazon.com/Programming-Higher-Order-Logic-Dale-Miller/dp/052187940X) (I love this book) and directly translate them to an interpreter.

 One of the things I enjoy about prolog is that it makes inference rules (the horizontal line things) operational.
 The horizontal bar really is prolog's `:-`.

-So, what we can do is take the inference rules for Harrop clause's out of [Miller and Nadathur](https://www.amazon.com/Programming-Higher-Order-Logic-Dale-Miller/dp/052187940X) (I love this book) and directly translate them to an interpreter.

 These are right rules that deconstruct goals
 ![right rules](/assets/right_harrop.png)